Levels of Awareness in Waking and Dreaming

 Faster Than Light

-To quote Gary Zukav, ‘Quantum mechanics is the theory.
+To quote Gary Zukav, ‘Quantum mechanics is THE theory.
 It has explained everything from subatomic particles to transistors to stellar energy.
 It has never failed.
 It has no competition.’
 The implications of the theorem are enormous.
 Something can be in two places at once.
 Apparently distant objects, or people, are intricately linked in an immediate way.
 There is no separate existence as we previously thought.
 Our view of the world is not one supported by the facts of physics.
 Time and space are transcended.
 David Bohm, an eminent physicist, goes as far as to say that all things in our observable universe are inextricable linked.
 Nothing has separate existence.
+Also we all have infinite potential

 When we personally meet this level of experience, when we transcend our awareness of separateness, the experiences we have gathered through our everyday life are gradually transformed.
 They shift, wherever possible, into concepts or insights that approach the universal or timeless and unchanging.
 Just as our physical body is formed by the continuous partaking of food water and air, so a more permanent body or identity is formed by the transformation of sensory experience into a body or identity that has connections with the unchanging and eternal.
 Buddhism calls this the diamond body, the imperishable self.